Learn about many of the available medications in our database.

 Sun sensitivity: Ciprofloxacin extended-release can increase the sensitivity of the skin to sun and increase the chance of sunburn.
 Avoid the sun, use sunscreen, and avoid sun beds while taking this medication.
 If you must spend time in the sun, use sunblock with minimum SPF 15.
 Contact your doctor if severe sun sensitivity occurs (e.g., sunburn).

 Tendonitis: Ciprofloxacin extended-release may increase the chance of tendon injury.
 Injury occurs more commonly for seniors who are also taking, or have recently taken, corticosteroid medications (e.g., prednisone, dexamethasone), however it can happen to anyone who takes ciprofloxacin.
-If there is any new pain in the tendons, stop taking ciprofloxacin extended-release, avoid physical exercise, and contact your doctor.
+If you experience any new pain in the tendons, stop taking ciprofloxacin extended-release, avoid physical exercise, and contact your doctor.

 Pregnancy: This medication should not be used during pregnancy unless the benefits outweigh the risks.
 If you become pregnant while taking this medication, contact your doctor immediately.